-- 9. Time spent in a co-op position will not count towards a probationary period. - 10.
-There will be up to 10 approved Co-op supernumerary positions each year. - 11.
-Prior to proceeding with any co-op student process or application, the Employer will discuss the intended placements/assignments (e.g. areas/duties) with the union. - 12.
-Co-op students will not be placed on the rehire list upon the completion of their term.
+- 11. There will be up to 10 approved Co-op and up to 4 approved Bursary supernumerary positions each year; unless otherwise agreed to by the Parties. - 12.
+Students eligible for the Bursary Program must be returning to school at the end of their work term. - 13.
+Prior to proceeding with any Co-op/Bursary student process or application, the Employer will discuss the intended placements/assignments (e.g. areas/duties) with the Union. - 14.
+Co-op/Bursary students will not be placed on the rehire list upon the completion of their term.